 - Fold in nuts and chocolate chips.

 - Spoon cookie dough onto baking sheets.

-- Bake in 375 degree oven for 10 minutes or until edges start to brown.
+- Bake in 375°F oven for 10 minutes or until edges start to brown.

 Gluten-Free Flour Variations

-In this recipe I used Gluten-Free Baking and Pancake Mix because it is what I had on hand.
+In this recipe, I used Pamela's Gluten-Free Baking and Pancake Mix because it is what I had on hand.
 I have used this mix for years as a flour substitute in all sorts of recipes.
-It makes a soft, light and fluffy cookie that is reminiscent of a biscuit or pancake.
-Pamela's
+It makes a soft, light, and fluffy cookie that is reminiscent of a biscuit or pancake.

 If you do not have Pamela's, here are some gluten-free flour variations to use in this recipe.
 It is important to note that if you do not use a baking mix that contains baking powder, you will need to add 1 1/2 teaspoons of baking powder to the dry ingredients in the recipe.